Data-Driven Risk Measurement by SV-GARCH-EVT Model: Extreme Value Theory and Dynamic Risk Measurements

-After determining $u$, the estimates of $\beta$ and $\xi$ are obtained by maximum likelihood estimation based on Equation \ref{eq:13} using the observations of $\{Z_t\}$.
-Let $N_u = \{\# n | Z_n > u\}^N_{n=1}$ be the number of samples in the sample greater than the threshold value $u$, then it yields:
+where $\xi$ is the shape parameter and $\beta$ is the scale parameter.
+Using the observations of \(\{Z_t\}\), \(\beta\) and \(\xi\) are estimated by maximum likelihood estimation.
+Let \(N_u\) be the number of samples exceeding threshold \(u\), then